FNA-XNA/docs/docs/4:-FNA-and-Windows-API.md

 ### System.Windows.Forms
 In many XNA games, there is frequent use of the `System.Windows.Forms` namespace for various operations, mostly related to window management.

-We strongly recommend replacing this with SDL2 when moving to FNA.
-The SDL2 documentation can be found here:
+We strongly recommend replacing this with SDL when moving to FNA.
+The SDL documentation can be found here:

 https://wiki.libsdl.org/APIByCategory